Elijah P. Lovejoy Monument

-The Elijah P. Lovejoy Monument, also known as the Elijah Lovejoy Monument, Elijah Parrish Lovejoy Shaft, Lovejoy Monument, and Lovejoy State Memorial, is a memorial in Alton, Illinois to Elijah P. Lovejoy, an advocate of free speech and the abolition of slavery.
+The Elijah P. Lovejoy Monument, also known as the Elijah Lovejoy Monument, Elijah Parrish Lovejoy Shaft, Lovejoy Monument, and Lovejoy State Memorial, is a memorial in Alton, Illinois, to Elijah P. Lovejoy, an advocate of free speech and the abolition of slavery.

 Lovejoy had moved his press across the Mississippi River to Alton after his offices were attacked three times by pro-slavery forces at his former location in St. Louis, Missouri.
 He hid the press in a warehouse before setting up his new operation but was attacked again on November 7, 1837.
-He was fatally shot that night when the building was attacked and destroyed by a pro-slavery mob.
+He was fatally shot that night when the warehouse was attacked and destroyed by a pro-slavery mob.

 History

-Elijah P. Lovejoy (1802-1837) was an abolitionist in the 1830s, running a newspaper called the St Louis Observer, in Missouri, a slave state.
+Elijah P. Lovejoy (1802-1837) was an abolitionist in the 1830s, running a newspaper called the St Louis Observer in Missouri, a slave state.
 Slavery advocates attacked and destroyed his presses three times.
 He decided to move across the river to Alton, Illinois, in 1837, where he renamed his newspaper as the Alton Observer.

 Although Illinois was a free state, there were numerous people in the area who supported slavery.
 Southern Illinois was settled by many slaveowners from the South.
 On November 7, 1837, a crowd attacked the warehouse owned by Winthrop Sargent Gilman, an abolitionist who had groceries in St. Louis and aided Lovejoy in acquiring his fourth press.

 Lovejoy and some supporters were in the warehouse where the presses were stored.
 As the building was stormed, the attackers apparently began firing guns.
 Lovejoy and his men returned fire, but in the conflict Lovejoy was killed.

 His death garnered national attention.
 He was considered a martyr in the causes of both freedom of speech and the abolition of slavery.

 In 1857, Abraham Lincoln wrote to a friend about this event:

 Lovejoy's tragic death for freedom in every sense marked his sad ending as the most important single event that ever happened in the new world.